turn-project/turn/README.txt

 This will invoke the ruby interpreter and automatically require the turn formatting library.
 All command line arguments are passed "as is" to the ruby interpreter.

+To use the solo runner.

+  turn --solo -Ilib test/

+This will run all tests in the test/ directory in a separate process.
+Likewise for the cross runner.

+  turn --cross -Ilib test/

+This will run every pairing of tests in a separate process.

 === Require